Enyang, Bazhong

 Enyang District (恩阳区 (恩陽區, Ēnyáng Qū)) is a district of the prefecture-level city of Bazhong in Sichuan province, China.
 It was created in January 2013 by splitting off 12 towns and 12 townships from Bazhou District.
-It governs an area of 1000 km2 and has a population of 620,000.
-The seat of the district is at Enyang Town.
+It governs an area of 1000 km2 and has a population of 345,728 (2020 census).
+The seat of the district is at Mingyang Town (formerly Enyang Town).

 Administrative divisions

-Enyang District is divided into 12 towns:
+Enyang District is divided into 3 subdistricts and 15 towns: